pedalv/JavaApp/MellomOppdrag/kubernetes.md

 - A secret is an object that contains a small amount of sensitive data such as a password, a token, or a key
 - Kubernetes can store sensitive information (passwords, keys, certificates, etc)
 - Avoid storing secrets in container images, in files, or in deployment manifests
+- Use caution when working with Secrets and ensure proper security is in place
 - Mount secrets into pods as files or as environment variables
 - Kubernetes only makes secrets available to Nodes that have a Pod requesting the secret
 - Secrets are stored in tmpfs on a Node (not on disk)